tomjenningss/deploying-and-packaging-applications/README.md

 When the server starts, go to the http://localhost:9080/system/properties URL to access your application that is now running out of the minimal runnable JAR file.

 You can stop the server by pressing `CTRL+C` in the shell session that the server runs in.

+## Well done

+Well done you have learned the basics of deploying and updating an application on an Open Liberty server.